NathanCustom Tailors

 Fused Construction (Most OTR Suits)

-A fused suit uses heat-activated adhesive to bond a synthetic interlining directly to the outer fabric.
-It is fast, cheap, and produces a flat, uniform structure.
+A fused suit uses a fusible interlining glued to the wool shell -- heat-activated adhesive bonding a synthetic layer directly to the outer fabric.5 It is fast, cheap, and produces a flat, uniform structure.
 The majority of suits under $500 -- and many suits above that price -- use fused construction.

-A fused suit typically lasts 2-4 years with regular wear before the structure starts to go.
+A fused suit typically lasts a few years with regular wear before the structure starts to go.
 For a suit you wear once or twice a year, fused is fine.
 For something you wear weekly, it is a ticking clock.

 Half-Canvas Construction (Good MTM and Better OTR)

-A half-canvas suit has a layer of horsehair canvas sewn into the upper half of the jacket -- from the shoulders through the chest and upper lapel.
-The lower portion is typically fused.
-This gives you the drape and shape benefits of canvas construction where it matters most (the chest and lapels) while keeping costs down.
+A half-canvas suit adds a canvas layer stitched from the shoulder through the chest, on top of a fusible in the lower portion.5 This gives you the drape and shape benefits of canvas where they matter most (the chest and lapels) while keeping costs down.

 Half-canvas is the sweet spot for most people.
-It breathes better than fused, drapes more naturally, and will not bubble.
-SuitSupply's OTR line uses half-canvas, which is a big reason their suits punch above their price range.
-Most good MTM brands offer half-canvas as standard or as an upgrade.
+It breathes better than fused, drapes more naturally, and will not bubble the way a fully fused jacket can.
+Suitsupply describes its half-canvas as ensuring a natural form to the chest of the jacket;6 most good MTM brands offer half-canvas as standard or as an upgrade.

 Full Canvas Construction (Bespoke and Premium MTM)

-This is why a well-worn bespoke suit fits better after 50 wears than it did new.
+This is why a well-worn full-canvas suit fits better after 50 wears than it did new.
 The canvas is literally reshaping itself to mirror your posture, your chest, the way you hold your arms.
-It is also why a full-canvas suit breathes noticeably better -- there is no layer of plastic adhesive blocking air circulation.
+It is also why a full-canvas suit breathes noticeably better -- there is no continuous layer of adhesive blocking air circulation.

 Full canvas adds $100 to $300+ to the cost of a suit depending on where it is made.
 At Nathan Tailors, full-canvas construction is available on premium suits.
 For a detailed breakdown of fabrics and what to pair them with, see our complete suit fabric guide.